PRESS RELEASE | View all press releases

 About the AMWA

 The Advanced Media Workflow Association is a user-focused industry body dedicated to the promotion, development and adoption of open, accessible standards and specifications relating to file-based workflows (including AAF, MXF and other formats), Service Oriented Architectures, and Application Specifications as they apply to the areas of content creation, production, post-production, rich media authoring, archiving and distribution.
-AMWA members include Ad-ID, Avid Technology, BBC, CBC, Cinegy, Harmonic, IBM, PBS, and Turner Broadcasting.
+AMWA members include Ad-ID, Adobe Systems, AmberFin, Ascent Media, Avid Technology, BBC, Discovery Communications, National TeleConsultants, Omneon, Turner Broadcasting, FOX, Grass Valley, Harris Corporation and TMD.
+Visit the AMWA at www.amwa.tv.

 Voice: + 1-608-513-5992